Isabella, Countess of Vertus

 Isabella of France (1 October 1348 – 11 September 1372) was a French princess and member of the House of Valois, as well as the wife of Gian Galeazzo Visconti, who after her death became Duke of Milan.

 Life

 Born in Bois de Vincennes, Isabella was the youngest daughter of King John II of France by his first wife, Bonne of Bohemia.

-Her maternal uncle Count Amadeus VI of Savoy arranged her marriage with Gian Galeazzo Visconti.
+Count Amadeus VI of Savoy arranged her marriage with his nephew Gian Galeazzo Visconti.
 As her dowry, Isabella received the county of Sommières, exchanged later for the county of Vertus.
 On 8 October 1360, Isabella and Gian Galeazzo were married in Milan, and six months later, in April 1361, she was declared sovereign Countess of Vertus.
+Following her marriage, Isabella brought her collection of French books to Milan.
+When her daughter, Valentina, traveled to France for her marriage, she brought twelve books of Italian origin.
 The couple had four children: